ucsdcses/tridev/index.md

 <a id="recruitment"></a>
 ## Recruitment
 Recruitment will happen in multiple steps.
-First, applicants will apply through Launch It to the TriDev program.
+First, applicants will apply through [LaunchIt](https://www.launchitnow.org/posts/dUKhw0nlhx51Y4Qj5l9k) to the TriDev program.
+Please follow the instruction listed in the post created by CSES on LaunchIt.
 We will screen applicants, and send links to google forms to applicants that we want to move forward with.
 After reviewing responses to our google form surveys, we'll contact applicants for possible interviews/team matching. *Details will be released at the Fall CSES GBM.*

 <a id="timeline"></a>
 ## Timeline (10 Week Program)